starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 ### Enable HIDRAW

-- Create a rules file in `/etc/udev/rules.d` named `40-starcitizen-joystick-uaccess.rules` with the following content.
+- Create a text file in `/etc/udev/rules.d` named `40-starcitizen-joystick-uaccess.rules` with the following content.
   Replace `<PLACEHOLDER_REPLACE_WITH_YOUR_ID_VENDOR_ID>` with the Vendor ID retrieved in the step above.
 For working examples, see the VKB, Virpil, or Thrustmaster sections above.
  ```
  # Set the "uaccess" tag for raw HID access for input devices in wine.